abenayed-XGL/IRIS/index.md

 {% capture text %}

-Explore our work on physical-layer technologies for next-generation wireless and satellite communications, with emphasis on practical, high-performance RF systems.
+Explore our work on physical-layer technologies for next-generation wireless and satellite communications, spanning circuits, antennas, signal processing, and measurement science. <!-- with emphasis on practical, high-performance RF systems -->.

 {%
   include button.html